 Yes, this is a major concern.
 Class AB amplifiers get hotter since they are less efficient than class D amplifiers.
 So, this is another reason class D remains a better option if you don’t consider perfect fidelity an essential feature of a great amp but are looking for amps that run cooler.

 For this reason, class AB amplifiers tend to go into protect mode when under too much pressure.

 How Do Class AB and D Amplifiers Get Hot?

-It’s important to note that Class AB amplifiers use the class A section up a particular level.
-So, once it crosses the threshold of output power, the heat begins to reduce slightly.
+It’s important to note that Class AB amplifiers use the Class A section up to a particular level.
+So, once they cross the threshold of output power, the heat begins to reduce slightly.